archusXIV/mpv-playlists-manager/README.md

 # installation

-Just run the install.sh script as root, by default /usr/local/bin /usr/local/lib are the respective used locations, feel free to change them.
+Before installing, please check paths variables in function /lib/_LoadLoacal and then run the install.sh script as root, by default /usr/local/bin /usr/local/lib are the respective used locations, feel free to change them.
 ```
 git clone https://github.com/archusXIV/mpv-playlists-manager.git